 So to all the Huelers, thank you for helping make Huel what it is.

 Huel also has a team of advisors who help with key nutrition, product development and legislative issues.

 Claire is a Registered Nutritionist with 15 years’ experience in nutrition.
 Qualified at the Universities of Oxford and Sheffield, Claire is an experienced industry and media nutritionist, specialising in nutrition for sport, baby and toddler and overall health and wellbeing.
 Claire works with a range of brands, setting nutrition strategy, advising on product development, nutritional communications, corporate social responsibility campaigns and regulatory issues (such as nutrition and health claims).
 Claire has worked with Selfridges Food Hall to help create a range of healthy snacks, advising on product formulation, labelling compliance and nutrition communications.
 She has also worked with Atlantic Multipower, writing a comprehensive training programme for staff across Europe on sports nutrition and product marketing, as well as facilitating the product development process.

-Claire is also an experienced media nutritionist, offering expert commentary on news items on BBC Breakfast and Sky News, as well as featuring on Channel 4’s Food Unwrapped and ITV’s Save Money, Good Food.
+Claire is also an experienced media nutritionist, offering expert commentary on news items on BBC Breakfast and Sky News.
 She is active across all social media platforms, including Twitter, Instagram, YouTube and LinkedIn and blogs regularly on her website.
 She enjoys sport, particularly resistance training, swimming and cycling in her spare time.

 Anne Betty RNutr